Patrick Bertoletti

-Patrick "Deep Dish" Bertoletti is an American competitive eater from Chicago.
+Patrick "Deep Dish" Bertoletti (born June 6, 1985) is an American competitive eater from Chicago.
+He takes part in a variety of different eating competitions—notable wins include the 2024 Nathan's Hot Dog Eating Contest and the first-ever world poutine eating competition in Toronto.
+He also holds numerous world records, including the most milk consumed in an hour.

 Competitive eating career

 2007

-On January 2, 2007, he became the first person to complete the Sasquatch Burger Contest at Bigfoot Lodge Cafe in Memphis, Tennessee.
+On January 2, 2007, Bertoletti became the first person to complete the Sasquatch Burger Contest at Bigfoot Lodge Cafe in Memphis, Tennessee.
 679 people had tried to finish the burger and fries that starts with 4 lbs of hamburger meat on a homemade bun, Bertoletti finished the meal in 11 minutes and 5 seconds.

 On July 4, 2007, he finished third in the 92nd annual Nathan's Hot Dog Eating Contest in Coney Island, Brooklyn, New York, having eaten 49 hot dogs and buns in that competition.
-Only two others have ever eaten more during the contest.

 On September 16, 2007, he won the La Costeña "Feel the Heat" Jalapeño Eating Championship in Chicago, Illinois.
 This competition was marred when the event organizers ran out of jalapeños before the end of the competition.

 On October 9, 2007, he upset points leader Joey Chestnut and held off a comeback by second ranked Takeru Kobayashi to win the chicken wing "Chowdown" in Las Vegas shown on Spike TV.